 - Rubber gaskets must be flexible and soft, not brittle, sticky, or cracked.
 Check manufacturer’s instructions for proper care of your gasket.
 (Note: Not all pressure canners have gaskets.)

 - Vent ports and openings must be clean and not clogged.

 - The lid must not be warped and must fit properly and lock into place.

-- Have the dial on your dial-gauge canner tested each year for accuracy.
+- The dial on a dial-gauge canner should be tested each year for accuracy.

 - Put several inches of water in your canner.